jeder/hello-world/README.md

 火 Passion - Enjoying delivering excellence :fire:

-風 Environment - Develop all sides of intelligence
+風 Environment - Develop all sides of intelligence :tornado:

-水 Flow - Keep moving -- reflect often
+水 Flow - Keep moving -- reflect often :ocean:

-気 Spirit - Find our own center in the process of helping others
+気 Spirit - Find our own center in the process of helping others :yin_yang:

-土 Foundation - Improve everything we touch
+土 Foundation - Improve everything we touch :mountain:

 When averaging out humanity there is more good than bad.
 Our mission focuses on helping find their own healthy paths in the spirit of our name Jidoist 「自道」.